-Now we need to tell the game that this is a special cube, rename the cube node to "start link1". " start" is the string telling the game that this is a start location and " link1" is the name of the location.
+Now we need to tell the game that this is a special cube, rename the cube node to "start_location1". "start" is the string telling the game that this is a start location and "location1" is the name of the location.